avtansh-code/pomodoro_timer/iOS/docs/APP_STORE_SUBMISSION.md

 ```
 Mr. Pomodoro is designed with privacy as a core principle.
 All your timer settings and session history are stored locally on your device.
 No data is collected, tracked, or shared with third parties.

-Optional iCloud Sync:
-If you choose to enable iCloud sync, your data is synced to your private iCloud account using Apple's CloudKit framework.
-We do not have access to your iCloud data, and it remains encrypted and secure within your personal Apple ecosystem.

 Key Privacy Features:
 • No analytics or tracking
 • No third-party services
 • No advertising or ad tracking
 • No account creation required
 • All data stays on your device
-• Optional iCloud sync (your private account only)
 • You control all data - view, modify, or delete anytime
 ```